schemacrawler/SchemaCrawler-Web-Application/.github/README.md

 Do one of the steps below to start the web application locally on your system:
 - Start the application from Maven, run `mvn spring-boot:run`
 - Start application from the jar file, run `java -jar target/schemacrawler-webapp-16.11.7.5.jar`
-- Start the application from the local image in a Docker container, run  `docker run -p 8080:8080 -t schemacrawler/schemacrawler-webapp`
+- Start the application from the local image in a Docker container, run  `docker run --rm -d -p 8080:8080 -t schemacrawler/schemacrawler-webapp`

 ### Use the Application